Film and Video

 University level Classes

-I had the privilege of serving as a Teaching Assistant for the Second-Year Core Film and Video Production course at York University, where I supported students throughout the entire filmmaking process, from early development and project pitching to production and post-production.
+I had the privilege of serving as a Teaching Assistant and Instructor for the Second-Year Core Film and Video Production course at York University, where I supported students throughout the entire filmmaking process, from early development and project pitching to production and post-production.
 In this role, I led three-hour workshops on a range of topics, including:

 • Camera and Lighting Techniques